streamlit/docs/content/develop/api-reference/configuration/config-toml.md

 # Default: "auto"
 toolbarMode = "auto"

-# Controls whether the default sidebar page navigation in a multipage app is
+# Controls whether to display the default sidebar page navigation in a
+# multi-page app.
+This only applies when app's pages are defined by the
-# displayed.
+# `pages/` directory.
 # Default: true
 showSidebarNavigation = true
 ```